 The final step of the interview process is to do a workshop.
 There are still organizations who hire people without a workshop.
 Serious, it is true!
 If you would hire an acrobat for your circus, would you not like to see them perform first?
 You need to give every candidate a workshop, as a sort of practical trial of the job.
 You should be able to come up with a workshop for every role.
 I would go so far that if you cannot decide on a workshop, you do not really know what the job holds that you are recruiting for.
 You can just ask candidates to make a plan, to do a presentation, to think of a strategy, to write a piece of code, or to break a project down.
 Nothing compares to real life like seeing a candidate present their work like this.

 There are even organizations who invite candidates to work together for three days, an investment from both sides.
 This kind of workshop works both ways as it’s an opportunity for the candidate to learn about and experience your business and team.
-It should add value for the organization and candidate.
+It should add value to the organization and the candidate.
 Don’t put the candidate in a small room far far far away.
 I once had a candidate who went to the shop floor and started asking team members how she had to solve the case.
 During the review, one of the team members involved in the hiring process said the candidate cheated.
-I asked why?
+Did I ask why?
 Because she asked for support.
 “Er… don’t we expect team members to ask for help.”
 There is no cheating possible in a workshop, everything in a workshop will learn you more about the candidate and the candidate will learn more about you.

 I often hear: “Ralph, we have the XYZ online personality test.
 We are fully covered”.
 Er… right.
-What shall I say… Yes, there is value in a test, but, as with CVs, you don’t hire based on a shades of grey psychological test.
+What shall I say… Yes, there is value in a test, but, as with CVs, you don’t hire based on shades of grey psychological test.
 Nor should you reject based on a test.
 You use it as something to discuss with the candidate.
 Most tests require training to be able to interpret the data.
 Most organizations only send their HR employees to this training, but they do share the result also with people involved in the hiring process.
 If you would like to use the results as most effective as possible, make sure everyone attends a (serious) training on how to read and interpret psychological test results.

 RECRUITMENT STEP #4: DECIDING WHETHER TO HIRE.

 The last step in the process is just the hiring.
-A simple step, and only has two possible outcomes: it is a hire or no hire.
+A simple step, and only has two possible outcomes: it is hire or no hire.
 There is nothing between it, it is binary, a 0 or a 1.
 To make sure, you understood me correctly here, there are only two outcomes possible: hire or don’t hire.
 Things “Let’s give it a try”, “Great candidate for team Beta”, “We really need someone so..”, “If we are able to..”, “Given the right coaching…” all synonyms for don’t hire!
 No matter how urgent a role is, don’t compromise on hiring quality.
 It’ll backfire.

 On the other hand, if someone seems like a good fit for your company, but not for this role, tell them to keep her eyes out for the next opening.